Weddings at Home

 Think About the Basics

 Is your house and yard large enough to fit all your guests?
 If not, will you need to prune your guest list or do you have a good friend or family member who is willing to lend their house for your big day?
+Maybe hiring a hall would be an option if you don’t have enough space at home.
 Is ample parking available?
 Do you need to arrange visitor parking permits for your guests?
 This is particularly important if you live in an inner suburb where local councils can be strict about enforcing resident-only parking.

 Tell your neighbours that you are getting married at home.
 Most neighbours are considerate and you are less likely to end up with complaints about noise or parking if you give them a heads-up about your wedding.
 They’re also less likely to schedule noisy activities like lawn mowing if they know the date and time of your wedding.